mu001999/maka/README.md

 - **Interactive Visualizations**:
   - **Sunburst Chart**: Visualize directory hierarchy and size distribution radially.
   - **Treemap Chart**: View disk usage as nested rectangles for easy size comparison.
+- **Delete Zone**: Drag and drop items to a temporary holding area to review before permanently deleting them.
+- **Drag & Drop**: Intuitive drag and drop interface for managing files and adding them to the Delete Zone.
+- **Smart Navigation**:
+  - **Breadcrumbs**: Interactive path navigation to quickly jump to parent directories.
+  - **Depth Control**: Adjust the visualization depth to focus on high-level overview or deep details.
 - **Modern UI**: Clean, dark-themed interface built with React and Tailwind-like CSS.
 - **Cross-Platform**: Built on Tauri, running natively on macOS (and potentially Windows/Linux).
+- **Privacy Focused**: Automatically handles Full Disk Access permissions on macOS to ensure complete scanning.

 ## Tech Stack